Regular Separability of One Counter Automata: Decision procedure

 Building on Proposition~\ref{prop:three-parts}, we are going to design a decision procedure to check whether $\V$ admits $n$-reachability for all $n>0$.
-To this end we slightly re-formulate $n$-reachability, using the following relations expressing the conditions (a)--(c) of $n$-reachability:
+To this end we use the three conditions of $n$-reachability as subsets of pairs resp.~quadruples of integers,